Outdoor Montessori Activities – Language

 Storytelling with Natural Objects

 One of our favorite activities beginning from early on (even as young as two years old) is “Storytelling in a Bag”.
 This wonderfully engaging activity is easily adapted to the outdoors.
-Give every child a basket or bag, encourage him to collect objects around the area, regroup to explore the objects, and then create a story either orally or in a journal.

 Story of a Tree

 If you take a moment to look at a tree, especially an old tree, you can imagine its life.
 The leaves, moss, branches, and bark seem to come alive.
-You can imagine when the seed first planted in the ground.
+You can imagine when the seed was first planted in the ground.
 What was life like so many years ago?
 Have each child choose a tree and journal a story with drawings or words.

 Journey of a Grain of Sand

-Find a tiny pebble, or grain of sand.
-Ask children about that tiny pebble’s journey.
-How did it get so small?
-Where did the journey start?
 Invite the child to collect small, medium, and large rocks.
 Perhaps discover a boulder.
 Imagine that boulder slowly becoming a grain of sand over time.
 Grain of sand sequencing lends well to this activity.

 Sequencing with Plants

 A wonderful pre-reading activity for children is sequencing.
-A 3 year old child can successfully do this activity, preparing him for language by igniting a desire to think about situations critically and logically (comprehension), and to recognize and be able to put together a story line.
+A 3-year-old child can successfully do this activity, preparing him for language by igniting a desire to think about situations critically and logically (comprehension), and to recognize and be able to put together a storyline.

 Category Matching

 Go on a nature walk and collect natural objects.
 Each child should have a basket or bag.
 Then invite the children to explore the collected objects.
 Can they sort the objects into similar categories?
+Learn Montessori’s category-matching lesson here.

 Children find objects that “look alike” but are not matching.
 For example, leaves from different trees, bark from different trees, or similar flowers.
+Learn the Montessori Look-Alike Matching lesson.

 Conversation